 The road is known for being quite dangerous, with sharp curves that make it difficult to see oncoming traffic, heavy fog and even cows on the road!
 However, it is still widely driven.
 If you’re driving there is also the option to take the Hai Van tunnel which was built to make the pass safer.
 You can also do it the opposite way from Hoi An to Hue.

 Thien Mu Pagoda

 Hue attractions are plenty, but this is one of the top sites.
-Translated to Pagoda of the Celestial Lady, it stands 7 stories tall along the Perfume River on Ha Khe Hill.
+Thien Mu Pagoda is translated to Pagoda of the Celestial Lady, it stands 7 stories tall along the Perfume River on Ha Khe Hill and is one of the best things to see in Hue.
 It is the tallest religious building in Vietnam and is considered the unofficial symbol of Hue.
 The temple was established in 1601 but the pagoda wasn’t built until 1844.

-The grounds are beautiful to see but this site also holds political significance.
-When the Catholic government in the 1960’s decided to ‘crack down’ on Buddhists this was the place where Buddihits would meet after 9 were shot in Hue.
+The grounds around Thien Mu Pagoda are beautiful to see but this site also holds political significance.
+When the Catholic government in the 1960’s decided to ‘crack down’ on Buddhists this was the place where Buddhists would meet after 9 were shot in Hue.

-The Japanese Bridge was originally built between 1740 and 1746 to help transportation to and from the town that lies on the opposite side of the river.
+Thanh Toan Bridge, also known as the Japanese Bridge, was originally built between 1740 and 1746 to help transportation to and from the town that lies on the opposite side of the river.
 It was named after the Japanese Bridge in Hoi An because of its resemblance.
 Its building was initiated by Tran Thi Dao, the wife of a Mandarin in the Emperor’s court at the time.
 Today an alter has been erected on the bridge for Tran Thi Dao and many people still cross the bridge to see her tomb.